gSchool/go/Events/Workshops/Go-Primer/readme.md

-# Effective Go
+# Go Primer

 ## What you will do

-* Cover Go language concepts
+* Go language concepts
 * Set up a standard development environment
 * Learn how to build, test and share packages
 * Deploy web applications to heroku